Final Fantasy Agito: Post-release

 Agito's original release was plagued with multiple issues including long load times, which the team sought to rectify through updates.
 After the initial release, a Club Activities system was going to be added.
 Similar to the Guilds of previous games, players could ally with them, engage in activities unique to the clubs and compete with rival clubs in contests.
 From the end of July to mid August during the game's original release, it was featured in a crossover with Rise of Mana, a mobile installment in Square Enix's Mana series.
 An earlier collaboration was also staged between Agito and Square Enix Legend World, a Japan-exclusive browser game.
 A novel based within the continuity of Agito titled Final Fantasy Agito: Change the World -A Whiter Shade of Pale- was released on April 30, 2015.
 Written by Tora Tsukishima, it focuses on the characters of Nine and Rubrum cadet Naghi Minatsuchi.

 A port for the PlayStation Vita titled Final Fantasy Agito+ was announced and demoed during the 2014 Tokyo Game Show.
 The decision to port the game to this platform was made upon due to popular demand and platform compatibility with the Unity engine.
-While originally announced for release in January 2015, it was delayed due to a problem with the development environment with the Vita, which left the team stuck until Sony could update the system and provide them with suitable support.
+While originally scheduled for release in January 2015, it was delayed due to a problem with the development environment with the Vita, which left the team stuck until Sony could update the system and provide them with suitable support.
 The team also used it as an opportunity to improve the overall quality of the port.
 The Vita version was to include access to all the content of the mobile version along with added control and gameplay improvements.
 As part of the physical release, players were to be given codes for downloadable content: the content includes rare in-game armor and items.
 Save data from the mobile version could not be transferred to the Vita.
-In September 2015, it was announced that the Vita port had been cancelled.
+In September 2015, the Vita port was cancelled.
 Tabata later explained that the team had been confronted by a "technical bottleneck", facing critical problems with the multiplayer functionality, together with problems involving server compatibility.

 Eventually, it was determined by the developers that Agito was no longer suited for continued updates.
 The game was shut down on November 30, 2015.
 The game was also being ported to Microsoft Windows for operation on the Windows 10 home operating system and Windows 10 Mobile-compatible smartphones and tablets.
 The mobile version was to have been the continued main focus for the team despite the Windows port.
 After the cancellation of Agito+ and the end of Agito's service, refunds were offered to customers who had bought items in-game or preordered the Vita port.